jjk-dev/qwiklabs-challenge-lab-gcp/Challenge-Lab/GSP318_Deploy-to-Kubernetes-in-Google-Cloud.md

 git config --global user.email "you@email.com"
-git config --global user.name "student" git add . git push origin master
+git config --global user.name "student" git add . git commit -m "green to orange" git push origin master
 ```

+Click **Build Now** in the left navigation.

 When you are ready, manually trigger a build (the initial build will take some time, so just monitor the process).
 The build will replace the running containers with containers with different tags; you will see orange colored headings.
+It will take a few minutes.

 ## Congratulations!